pact-foundation/pact-plugins/examples/gRPC/area_calculator/consumer-maven/README.md

-# Example Rust consumer project
+# Example Java and JUnit 5 with Maven consumer project

+## Pre-Reqs

+- Java 11
+- Maven

+## Outline

 This example project has a consumer stub for the area calculator service call and exercises it in a Pact test.
+The test is written in Java and JUnit 5.
 It tests the following interaction from the proto file:

 ```protobuf
   rpc calculate (ShapeMessage) returns (AreaResponse) {}